Ernest-Ap/YearlySalesDashboard/README.md

 <br>
 <img src="dh_img/8flord.png" width="790">

-## Gif of how the Dashboard works and at the bottom is a live link to the dashboard
+## Gif of how the dashboard works and at the bottom is a live link to the dashboard

 <img src="dh_img/yearlySales.gif" width="790">

 ## Summary